mockito/mockito-testng/README.md

 ## Releasing

 Every merged pull request is published to JCenter and Maven Central.
-Actually, any change on master that happily builds on Travis CI is published unless the binaries are the same as the previous release.
+Actually, any change on master that happily builds on GitHub Actions is published unless the binaries are the same as the previous release.
 The release automation uses Shipkit framework (http://shipkit.org).